cscart/docs/en/user_guide/look_and_feel/layouts/widget_mode/index.rst

 Widget Mode
 ***********

+You can embed your store in any other web-page thanks to the **Widget Mode**.

-This tool allows you to operate your store in the **Widget Mode**.
-In the right upper part of the **Design → Layouts** section you can see the **Widget code**.
+Go to **Design → Layouts**, and in the upper right part of the  screen you'll see the **Widget code**.
 Copy this code and use it to embed your store as a widget in any other web page.

 Click the **NEED HELP** button at the top of a page to see `the video describing the features of the Widget mode <https://www.youtube.com/watch?v=RseUfuFdctg>`_.